diegomestre2/academic-kickstart/content/authors/tome/_index.md

 - Visitors
 ---

-Hi, I am Diego Tomé and I am a PhD.
-Student in the Database Architectures Group at CWI-NL.
+Hi, I am Diego Tomé and I am a Ph.D. student in the Database Architectures group at CWI-NL.
 My research interests include data compression, co-processing with GPUs and the usage of emerging hardware to accelerate queries.
 The Database Architectures group from CWI is well known as a top data systems research group, active in the broad area of data (management) systems and infrastructure for supporting data science.
-My role in the group is to develop high level research on database systems with focus on its architecture.
+My role in the group is to develop high-level research on database systems with a focus on its architecture.